A Service-Center Tool to Identify, Connect, and Configure E-bikes cover

 1. Saved 50% of the time required to service and re-configure an e-bike.

-2. Delivered within 2 months by integrating into an existing tool rather than building new software.
+2. Delivered within 2 months by extending an existing tool rather than building new software.

-3. No additional training costs at regional service centers.
+3. No additional training costs at regional service centers — technicians stayed in the application they already knew.

 Reorganizing bike model data alone generated immediate positive feedback — users noticed the consistency before any UI changes shipped.